 Cayman Islands Director Registration: What Companies Need to Know

-According to the Cayman Islands Directors Registration and Licensing Act (the “Act”), a person named as a director of certain entity types (referred to in the Act as “covered entities”) are required to register with the Cayman Islands Monetary Authority (“CIMA”).
-As part of their role, such directors should understand the rules for registration, annual renewal, updating of director information and de-registration – and the consequences for not adhering to these rules.
+According to the Cayman Islands Directors Registration and Licensing Act (the “Act”), a person named a director of certain entities (referred to in the Act as “covered entities”) is required to register with the Cayman Islands Monetary Authority (“CIMA”).
+As part of their role, such directors should understand the rules for registration.
+Those who may have fallen behind in compliance may be eligible for a one-time amnesty from CIMA to catch up on fees.

 For the purposes of Cayman Islands regulation, covered entities are defined as a company under which certain provisions of the Securities Investment Business Law apply; or a mutual fund as regulated under the Mutual Funds Law.
 Depending on the prospective director’s circumstances, before being appointed to the board of a covered entity, a director must be registered or licensed with CIMA.